Woutah/pyside6-utils/readme.md

 # PySide6 - Utils
-`pyside6-utils` implements several useful PySide6 widgets, models and delegates as well as some generally useful utility functions.
+`pyside6-utils` implements several useful PySide6 widgets, models and delegates as well as some utility functions.
-The package contains registrars for all useful widgets, which can be [used to register the widgets in QtDesigner](#Qt-Designer) to quickly build UI's.
+The package contains registrars for these widgets, which can be [used to register the widgets in QtDesigner](#Qt-Designer) to quickly build UI's.

-This package was mainly developed for DataClass-visualization and user-friendly editing of large config files.
+This package was mainly developed around the python Dataclass-functionality and helps to create user-friendly apps to view/edit large configurations (for example training configurations for machine learning).
 It was developed in tandem with [TODO].

 A quick list of the main widgets: